 Store exit bag checks are a local store policy where an employee or security guard will check customer purchases against their receipt at the door.
 This radical loss prevention tactic is usually used in high-ticket specialty stores that have experienced large inventory losses.
 Is it legal and can you refuse?

 I often receive e-mails from retail store customers who were offended when they had to submit to having their purchases checked against the receipt at the door before exiting.
 Many felt it was a simple intrusion while others felt it was a total violation of their privacy or civil rights.

 Not all of the complainants were from overly sensitive customers.
 I got similar complaints from seemingly intelligent and thoughtful persons with retail experience.
-Obviously, it was the bag checker’s mannerism that made them feel forced to submit to the search that was bothersome.
+Obviously, it was the bag checker’s mannerisms that made them feel forced to submit to the search that was bothersome.
 It must be a widespread concern because I received several calls from the media inquiring about the appropriateness of this bag check process.

 Store Exit Bag Checks: Policy